jigoshop/Jigoshop-eCommerce/readme.txt

 * The mod_rewrite Apache module (for permalinks)
 * Some payment gateways require fsockopen support (for IPN access)

-= Installation =
+= Manual Installation =

 1. Download the Jigoshop eCommerce plugin file
 2. Unzip the file into a folder to your computer
-3. Upload the `/jigoshop/` folder to the `/wp-content/plugins/` folder on your site
+3. Upload the `/jigoshop-ecommerce/` folder to the `/wp-content/plugins/` folder on your site
 4. Visit the plugins page in WordPress Admin to activate the Jigoshop plugin

+= Automatic Installation =

+1. Login to your WordPress Dashboard.
+2. Go to Plugins -> Add New
+3. Type "Jigoshop eCommerce" into the Search input
+4. Click on "Install Now"
+5. Click on "Activate"

 = Setting up Jigoshop =